guysqr/release-machine-workshop/part-one.md

 cdk synth CdkServerlessStack
 ```

-And if everything works as expected, let's do the next step.
+If everything works as expected, and before we `deploy CdkServerlessStack`, let's do the next setup step.

 ## Create the CodeCommit repositories